 ENVIRONMENTAL RENEWAL

-The Court’s decision resolved a 22-year-old lawsuit filed by Maine People’s Alliance and the Natural Resources Defense Council against Mallinckrodt and others for discharging mercury into the River.
-Under the Consent Decree, two trusts have been created to accelerate recovery of Maine’s largest river and provide meaningful and lasting benefit for the surrounding communities and environment.
+Two trusts were created to accelerate recovery of Maine’s largest river and provide meaningful and lasting benefit for the surrounding communities and environment.